 After finishing the create organization dialog you should be redirected to the organization you just created.

-Benchmarks and agents need to be synced with the Nanitor server to ensure the best results.
+Benchmarks, agents and other data need to be synced with the Nanitor server to ensure the best results.

 When there is no internet connectivity to the customer portal we can download the benchmarks and agents from http://packages.nanitor.com/customer-portal/.
 Benchmarks from Nanitor come in a .zip format and need to be imported into the system.
 Under the URL there is benchmarks/ for the benchmarks and products/ for the products.
 You need to download all the files you want imported in order to do it manually.